The $49.1 Billion Opportunity

 Why Existing Solutions Fall Short

-No single platform today combines agentic AI, device ontology, and a multi-tenant data mesh.
+No single platform today combines agentic AI, equipment / device ontology, and sensor data specific data mesh.
 Enterprises are forced to stitch together point solutions at enormous cost and complexity.

 Capability Syntrixia® Enterprise IIoT